Connecting my Wii U Gamepad to my computer with libdrc

 This tutorial is also based largely on the libdrc docs and partly on this helpful blog post (for compiling the kernel driver).
 They're good references to read if you plan to do this yourself.

 This blog also assumes a modern (as of 2026-01-10) Linux host.
 In my case, I'm running Arch Linux on the 6.18.3-arch1-1 kernel.
-Because a kernel patch is involved, I'd recommend not doing this under Nix or SteamOS, for example.
+Because a kernel patch is involved, I'd recommend not doing this on SteamOS, for example.

 Preliminaries